tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 - If your installation is failing with `CLI_OUT: INVALID_REG`.
 - This means your host is already registered in Evernode but now you are trying to install again with different host specifications.
 - So you can [transfer](maintenance.md#transfer-the-host-registration) your registration and re-install again.
-- **Not recommended:** You can also uninstall/deregister and install again.
-But it will only refund you half of the registration fee, if you have already been in the Evernode network.
-So we recommend not to do this if you are not intending to permanently leave the network.
+- **Not recommended:** You can also uninstall or deregister and then reinstall.
+However, if you have already been in the Evernode network, you will only receive a refund of half of the registration fee.
+Therefore, we recommend avoiding this action if you do not intend to permanently leave the network.

 ## 5. Uninstall failure
 - If your uninstall process failed at any point you can abort it and retry again.